7 Hours / 7 CEs

 • Intended Audience

-This training is intended for mental health and allied professionals who work with or are interested in police and public safety psychology, with a focus on ethical decision-making and managing professional dilemmas in high-stakes environments.
-It is suitable for individuals at all stages of their careers who seek to deepen their expertise in this specialized field.
+This training is intended for mental health and allied professionals who work with or have an interest in police and public safety psychology, with a focus on ethical decision-making and managing professional dilemmas in high-stakes environments.

-• Professionals working with or consulting for law enforcement and public safety organizations
+• Professionals consulting for law enforcement and public safety organizations

 • Experience Level

-This training is designed for licensed and pre-licensed mental health professionals with varying levels of experience in police and public safety psychology.
+This training is appropriate for licensed and pre-licensed mental health professionals at various stages of experience in police and public safety psychology.

-New to police and public safety psychology; seeking foundational knowledge of ethical principles, legal issues, and cultural competency in this specialized domain.
+• Beginner: Participants new to police and public safety psychology or ethical decision-making in this context, seeking foundational knowledge of ethical principles, service domains, and cultural considerations.

-Some experience providing services in police and public safety settings; familiar with basic ethical standards and seeking to deepen understanding of complex dilemmas, confidentiality, and multiple relationships.
+• Intermediate: Participants with some experience in police and public safety settings who are looking to deepen their understanding of complex ethical dilemmas, confidentiality, multiple relationships, and organizational conflicts.

 • Practice Setting